Azure/azure-uamqp-c/readme.md

 Please note that azure-c-shared-utility in turn depends on several libraries (libssl-dev, libuuid-dev, libcurl-dev).

-On an Ubuntu distoro it is recommended to install all needed packages by running:
+On an Ubuntu distro it is recommended to install all needed packages by running:

 ```
   sudo apt-get update